Home Contact Links

 Paradigm Shifts

-The cooked frog analogy seems appropriate here.
-Put a frog in boiling water and it will jump out.
-Put it in cold water and heat it gradually and it will die cooking, unaware of its perilous plight.
+The cooked frog analogy is often used here: put a frog in boiling water and it jumps out; put it in cool water and heat it gradually and it may fail to react in time.

 Thomas Kuhn science cycle